-FMT MSA.1.1/CM The TSF shall enforce the PACKAGE LOADING information flow attributes control to restrict the ability to modify security the AS.KEYSET VERSION, AS.KEYSET VALUE, Default SELECTED Privileges, AS.CMLIFECYC to CARD_MANAGER.
+FMT MSA.1.1/CM The TSF shall enforce the PACKAGE LOADING information flow control SFP to restrict the ability to modify the security attributes AS.KEYSET_VERSION, AS.KEYSET_VALUE, Default SELECTED Privileges, AS.C"LIFECYC to C"RD MANAGER.

-FMT_MSA.3/CM Static attribute initialisation
+126nitialization Static attribute initialisation

-- FMT_MSA.3.1/CM The TSF shall enforce the PACKAGE LOADING information flow control SFP to provide restrictive default values for security attributes that are used to enforce the SFP. - FMT_MSA.3.2/CM The TSF shall allow the Card manager to specify alternative initial values to override the default values when an object or information is created.
+- FMT_MSA.3.1/CM The TSF shall enforce the PACKAGE LOADING information flow control SFP to provide restrictive default values for security attributes that are used to enforce the SFP. - FMT_MSA.3.2/CM The TSF shall allow the Card manager to specify alternative initial values to override the default values when an object of information is created.